Haowei Lin

 I am Haowei Lin, a third year Ph.D. student at the Institute for Artificial Intelligence, Peking University, co-advised by Prof. Yitao Liang, Prof. Di He, and Prof. Jianzhu Ma.

-I received my Bachelor’s degree in Artificial Intelligence from Yuanpei College, Peking University, where I was fortunate to work with Prof. Bing Liu and Dr. Zixuan Ke on OOD detection, continual learning, and language models.
+I received my Bachelor’s degree in Artificial Intelligence from Yuanpei College, Peking University.
+During my undergraduate studies, I was fortunate to work with Prof. Bing Liu and Dr. Zixuan Ke on OOD detection, continual learning, and language models.
 We are the first to propose the task of continual pre-training for LLMs (EMNLP22, ICLR23), and the first to apply OOD detection methods to continual learning (EMNLP23, ICLR24).

 news